Richard Cizik: National Association of Evangelicals

+On December 11, 2008, Cizik gave his resignation from his position with NAE after a December 2 radio broadcast of NPR's Fresh Air in which he voiced support for same-sex civil unions.
+His comments and his resignation have generated both strong support and strong criticism within the evangelical Christian community.
+This, along with statements about abortion, did not represent the NAE's position.

 Environmental activism

 After hearing scientist and fellow Evangelical John Houghton present evidence on global warming in 2002, Cizik was convinced that environmentalism, and especially climate change, should be a part of the Evangelical political agenda.

 Cizik calls this environmentalism "creation care."
 He differentiates "creation care" from other environmentalism because of the former's roots "not in politics or ideology, but in the scriptures."
 Cizik cites several Bible verses to support his position, including Genesis 2:15 and Revelation 11:18.

 Cizik has been criticized for his global warming advocacy by fellow evangelicals and conservatives.
 He has responded to some of these critics by asking whether his critics are possibly being influenced by ties to the conservative movement or oil and gas companies.

 Cizik's name appeared as a signatory on an initial draft of the 2006 Evangelical Climate Initiative's "Call to Action," but it was absent from the final draft.
 In an interview with Bill Moyers, Cizik indicated that pressure from his colleagues at the NAE caused him to remove his name from the statement.
-In fact the Executive Committee, responding to twenty Evangelical leaders who asked the NAE not to take a stance on global warming, had passed a resolution stating that "global warming is not a consensus issue" and instructing its staff "to stand by and not exceed in any fashion our approved and adopted statements concerning the environment contained within the Evangelical Call to Civic Responsibility."Evangelical Leaders Join Global Warming Initiative, by Laurie Goodstein, New York Times, February 8, 2006 (The 2001 document, For the Health of the Nation: An Evangelical Call to Civic Responsibility, includes a section on "protect[ing] God's creation" but does not mention climate change.)
+In fact the Executive Committee, responding to twenty Evangelical leaders who asked the NAE not to take a stance on global warming, had passed a resolution stating that "global warming is not a consensus issue" and instructing its staff "to stand by and not exceed in any fashion our approved and adopted statements concerning the environment contained within the Evangelical Call to Civic Responsibility."
+(The 2001 document, For the Health of the Nation: An Evangelical Call to Civic Responsibility, includes a section on "protect[ing] God's creation" but does not mention climate change.)